ceramicnetwork/js-ceramic/docs-dev/DEVELOPMENT_LOCAL.md

 # Local Development and Debug Environments

 This document is a collection of resources that may be helpful to new ceramic developers.
+To get you up and running quickly, the following steps should address all major "gotchas" to get a vanilla dev machine up and running as quickly as possible.

 ## IDE configuration